biona001/biona001.github.io/_pages/about.md

 ## About me

-I am a postdoc at Stanford university, working under [Chiara Sabatti](https://statweb.stanford.edu/~sabatti/).
-I got my PhD in [biomathematics](https://compmed.ucla.edu/) at UCLA, advised by Kenneth Lange and Janet Sinsheimer.
-Before that, I got a BA in mathematics at UC Berkeley.
+I am a principal scientist at Genentech.
+Previously, I did a postdoc at Stanford university, working under [Chiara Sabatti](https://statweb.stanford.edu/~sabatti/).
+Before that, I got my PhD in [biomathematics](https://compmed.ucla.edu/) at UCLA, advised by Kenneth Lange and Janet Sinsheimer.
+Even before that, I got a BA in mathematics at UC Berkeley.

-My interests broadly include:
+My research interests broadly include:

 1. Statistical and mathematical methods for human genetics/genomics
 2. Optimization and scientific computing